Estimated Read Time: 5 minutes

 Make a change now by following these six steps:

-- Recognise the issues – The first step is realising that you set unrealistic expectations.
+The first step is touching base with your team and asking for feedback.
 Review previous projects, or ask your team if they think your targets are fair or unobtainable.

 Learn from Robert Half’s expert recruiters so you can build a talented team of employees or advance your career.
 Operating in over 300 locations worldwide, our recruitment expertise and process in Singapore can provide you with assistance where and when you need it.